Post-Mugabe euphoria fades with Zimbabwe's elections - AFP

 "The new president has promised a new future but some people are still afraid, we're not sure," said Rhodes, a driver originally from Malawi.

-"As a father, now I don't see there's a future here for my kids -- especially if I see people shooting each other," the 42-year-old said.
+"As a father, now I don't see there's a future here for my kids -- especially if I see people shooting each other," said the 42-year-old.

 Maryann, a bookseller, was cautious as she bagged customers' purchases.